Haunted Places in America you Need to Visit

 Located in: Philadelphia, Pennsylvania

 Opened in 1829, the Eastern State Penitentiary was the first prison to hold jailers in solitude, even covering their heads on the way to the courtyard.
 It once housed famous criminals such as Al Capone and Willie Sutton.
 In fact, Sutton once tried escaping the jail, but was captured minutes later.
-Today, the penitentiary is said to be extremely haunted, and it's open year-round for tours.
+Today, the penitentiary is a hub for paranormal activity, and it's open year-round for tours.

 St. Augustine Lighthouse